 You have numerous options for how to cut out the paper leaves as listed below.

-- Use the free leaf patterns from the Paper Glitter Glue library
+- Use the free leaf patterns (No. 122 in the August 2021 section) from the Paper Glitter Glue library

 - Leaf dies that used with a die cutting machine like the Sizzix Big Shot